estith-jt4/estith-jt4/README.md

-- 👋 Hi, I’m @estith-jt4
+- 👋 Hi, I’m Erica, @estith-jt4
-- 👀 I’m interested in Rust, Python, HTML, ECMAScript.
+- 👀 I’m interested in Rust, Python, HTML, ECMAScript, Vue, and sometimes Javascript.

 <!---
 estith-jt4/estith-jt4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.